Schedule a Consultation

 Breach of Fiduciary Duty – Administrators, executors, and trustees have a fiduciary duty to the decedent and the beneficiaries of an estate.
 This means that they have a legal duty to administer the person’s estate accurately and responsibly.
 If they distribute assets to themselves, gift themselves money from the estate, commingle funds, or otherwise breach their duty, the beneficiaries could file a claim against them.

 Creditors’ Claims Against the Estate – If the deceased owes significant debts at the time of their passing, creditors could make legal claims against the estate before the assets are distributed to the beneficiaries.
-When this happens, beneficiaries, the executor, or administrator may have to dispute the creditors’ claims.
+When this happens, beneficiaries, the executor, or the administrator may have to dispute the creditors’ claims.

 Some other estate litigation matters we regularly handle include: